Nordic Languages: Data, Tips and Fun Facts

 Culturally adapting and localizing content for targeted market segments will help global businesses gain a foothold in the local markets and maximize sales in the Nordic countries.

-Contact us if you’re in need of professional Danish, Finnish, Icelandic, Norwegian or Swedish translation, interpretation or website localization services.
+Contact us if you’re in need of professional Danish, Finnish, Icelandic, Norwegian or Swedish language services—five of the 200+ languages Welocalize Life Sciences offers.
 Please also follow us on Twitter: @Welocalize_LS.